 Unpacking & Arranging Your Artificial Plant

-You’ve finally made the leap into artificial greenery, hooray!
-Now that you’ve purchased your artificial plant, you may be wondering, now what!?!
-Today we’re sharing a few tips on how to carefully unpack and arrange your artificial plant so that you get that nearly natural effect.
+You’ve finally made the leap into artificial greenery—hooray!
+Now that you’ve purchased your plant, you might be wondering: how do you plant artificial topiary trees in pots so they look realistic and stay secure?
+Whether you’re styling a lush faux fern, a tropical palm, or an elegant potted artificial topiary tree, the process is similar for all.
+Today we’re sharing a few expert tips on how to carefully unpack, arrange, and display your artificial plant so you get that nearly natural effect every time.

 Unpack & Stand Artificial Plant Upright